jboostech/email/README.md

 ## 🚀 Começando

-Este documento descreve os passos necessários para utilização do pacote
+Os passos a seguir descreverão a instalação do pacote e a sua utilização

 ### 📋 Pré-requisitos